Skip to main content

 Split-system offer the most common answer to the question, “what is central air?”
 These systems include both an indoor unit and an outdoor unit.
 The indoor unit, typically a furnace or a fan coil, includes the evaporator coil and blower fan (air handler) that circulates air throughout the home.
 The outdoor unit holds the compressor and the condenser coil.

 Split-system air conditioners provide a variety of options, including basic single-stage systems, quieter and more efficient two-stage systems, and the quietest, most energy-saving multi-stage systems.
 A split system air conditioner offers consistent, reliable temperature control to the entire home.
-And, because the system uses filters in the indoor air handler, it can clean your air while it cools it.
+And, because the air conditioning system uses filters in the indoor air handler, it can clean your air while it cools it.

 Packaged systems are all-in-one solutions that also answer the question “what is central air?”
 Packaged systems contain the evaporator coil, blower fan, compressor and condensing coil all in one unit.
 They work well when there isn't enough space in an attic or closet for the indoor unit of a split-system air conditioner.
 They are also a good choice in areas where rooftop installations are preferred.
 Like split systems, packaged systems pull warm air from the home, through return air ducts, into its evaporator coil section.
 The air passes over the evaporator coil and the cooler air returned back to the home through supply air ducts.
 And, as with a split system, the unwanted heat is released to the outside through the condenser coil.

-Packaged systems also offer a variety of options to provide better energy efficiency.
+Packaged air conditioning systems also offer a variety of options to provide better energy efficiency.
 They are available in two-stage systems and single-stage systems.
 Higher efficiency models include multi-speed blower fans.
 In the United States, packaged systems are most common in the south and southwest areas of the country.

 Ductless systems are not considered to be central air systems because they deliver cooling to specific, targeted areas within the home.
 They require less invasive installation because, as their name suggests, they don't rely on ductwork to distribute chilled air.
-Like split systems, ductless systems include an outdoor unit and at least one indoor unit, connected by copper refrigerant tubing.
+Like split systems, ductless air conditioning systems include an outdoor unit and at least one indoor unit, connected by copper refrigerant tubing.
 In a ductless system each indoor unit is designed to provide cool air only for the room in which it is installed.
 The indoor unit can be installed on a wall, in the ceiling, or on the floor.
 Some ductless systems can include multiple indoor units connected to one outdoor unit.
 Regardless of the number of indoor units, the operation is similar to a split system.
 The indoor unit contains an evaporator coil and blower fan to pull warm air from the room, across the cool evaporator coil, then return the cooler air back into the room.
 Refrigerant runs through the copper tubing to the outdoor unit where the compressor and condenser coil are located.
 Heat from inside is released through the outdoor condenser coil.
 Refrigerant returns to the indoor unit, and the cycle continues.

 These flexible systems deliver pinpointed comfort in the areas where indoor units are placed.
 They also act like a zoning system by offering individual temperature control over each separate room.
 For example, if you want a cooler home office but a warmer bedroom, install a ductless unit in each room.
 Now you can set different temperatures in each area depending on your comfort needs.